Get all the latest data for Japan

 You’ll also find a dedicated document about this specific question in our pack about real estate in Japan.

-investing in real estate foreigner Japan
+real estate market Japan

 Where will property prices be in 5 years in Japan?